kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 trade| 7i `
 ```

-.z.pc is invoked when a handle to the process is closed.
-In the context of a tickerplant this means that a connection from a subscriber has closed and this subscription must be removed from .u.w.
+`.z.pc` is invoked when a handle to the process is closed.
+In the context of a tickerplant this means that a connection from a subscriber has closed and this subscription must be removed from `.u.w`.

 ```q
 //tick.q extract